Background and Context

 1. Parsing first

-Copy & paste typically leads to a loss of structure.
-Robust parsing into Markdown preserves headings, lists, and tables, representing the document as a data structure – the foundation for reliable extraction.
+Copy and paste usually destroys structure.
+Robust parsing into Markdown preserves headings, lists, and tables, turning the document into a data structure – the foundation for reliable extraction.

-Convert PDFs into Markdown and only then extract targeted fields (e.g. invoice_number, total_amount, iban).
-This minimises error rates because structure and context are preserved.
+Convert PDFs to Markdown first, then extract specific fields (such as invoice_number, total_amount, iban).
+This minimises error rates because structure and context stay intact.

 2. Vision Models for Scans and Complex Layouts

-With scans, handwritten notes, and multi-column layouts, text-based parsers reach their limits.
-Vision models take spatial structure into account (columns, image-text relationships, diagrams) and increase robustness.
+Text-based parsers reach their limits with scans, handwritten notes, and multi-column layouts.
+Vision models account for spatial structure (columns, image-text relationships, diagrams) and improve robustness.

 | Category | Text-based Parsers | Vision Models |